francescomontagna/academic-website/content/authors/admin/_index.md

 Hi there!
 I am Francesco Montagna, I am a research scientist in applied AI at [LINKS Foundation](https://linksfoundation.com/en/) in Turin.

 I am broadly interested to machine laerning theory and application, with particular focus on causality and reinforcement learning.
 I am also passionate about physics, in particular quantum computing which has been the topic of my master thesis.
 Currently looking for a PhD position oin neuroscience/machine learning field.
 I am a member of [MALTO](https://malto.netlify.app/), Machine Learning at PoliTo team.
+Have a look at my latest [projects](uploads/Projects-Portfolio.pdf) if you are curious!